codedoctor/mongoose-identity-store-multi-tenant/README.md

 TODO:

-* fix auth token stuff, look into passports support for it
-* improve code base to our current standards
-* provide a hook to customize the schemas???
+* remove toRest
+* identityToRest better name
-* only expose schemas that need to be exposed.
+* only expose schemas that need to be exposed
+* use mongooserest where possible (entity, users, oauth-auth)
+* allow for easy schema extension
+* add missing tests
+* look into refresh token
+* document

 mongoose-identity-store-multi-tenant
 ===========================